microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

 - Surface area (of the item sitting flat)
 - Mass (for visible microplastics > 1mm)
 - Colour (RGB and HSV for larger microplastics)
-- Shape (e.g., fragment, pellet, foam, fibre, film, line, tyre dust)
+- Type (e.g., pellet, fragment, film, filament, foam)
 - Polymer (for microscopic 1 μm - 1 mm microplastics)
 - Detection limits for the count and minimum microplastic size